-Kiva Rose (another highly respected herbalist) says HERE: “Infused oil of the flowers or leaves makes a wonderful salve or ointment for all kinds of wounds, as well as bruises, sprains and strains.”
+Kiva Rose (another highly respected herbalist) says: “Infused oil of the flowers or leaves makes a wonderful salve or ointment for all kinds of wounds, as well as bruises, sprains and strains.”

 Normally, I shy away from making infused oils with freshly picked leaves or flowers, because the added water content makes them tend to spoil more easily.
 Since the leaves are abundant and free for the picking though, I’ve tried it both ways, to see which one I liked best.
 I found that the fresh leaf method made a much greener (and theoretically more potent?) salve, but I still prefer using wilted leaves, for a less-cloudy and longer-lasting oil infusion.
 Feel free to use whichever method you prefer.

-Elder leaf-infused oil would also work great in a balm for aches and pains, but since the leaves have compounds which are toxic when ingested – avoid using it in lip balms, nursing balms or on a young child or other person who may inadvertently rub some in their mouth.
-(In short, don’t eat the leaves!)
+Elder leaf-infused oil would also work great in a balm for aches and pains, but since the leaves have compounds which can make you feel ill when ingested – avoid using it in lip balms, nursing balms or on a young child or other person who may inadvertently rub some in their mouth.

 Wilted leaf method: Gather a handful of elder leaves and spread them out in a single layer overnight or up to 24 hours, until wilted and almost-dry.
 Place the leaves in a glass canning jar and cover with a light oil, such as olive, sunflower, coconut or sweet almond.

 Fresh leaf method: Gather a handful of leaves and place them in a jar.
 Cover the leaves with an oil, such as: olive, sunflower, coconut or sweet almond.